Diamond in Grundy County, Illinois — The American Midwest (Great Lakes)

 Location.
 41° 17.319′ N, 88° 15.03′ W. Marker is in Diamond, Illinois, in Grundy County.
 Marker is on East Division Street / Johnson Road (Illinois Route 113) one mile west of Interstate 55, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Coal City IL 60416, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 3, 2008, by Cldisme of Joliet, Illinois.
-This page has been viewed 5,069 times since then and 40 times this year.
+It was originally submitted on April 3, 2008, by Cldisme of Joliet, Illinois.
+This page has been viewed 5,129 times since then and 36 times this year.
 Photos: 1, 2, 3. submitted on April 3, 2008, by Cldisme of Joliet, Illinois. • J. J. Prats was the editor who published this page.